Aston Walter made his extra year of eligibility count. The sixth-year running back is our 2019 Rice Football Offensive Player of the Year.

 Offensive coordinator Jerry Mack synthesized what Walter meant to this team quite well.
 “When you got a guy like [Aston Walter],” Mack said, “when he talks people just listen, just for the simple fact they know he’s battled tested and he’s been through so much in his career.

 That career ended in El Paso, Texas on the very field he lost his junior season.
 This time, instead of accruing another redshirt, Walter went out with a bang.
 He paced Rice with 149 rushing yards and one touchdown which came from 30 yards out.
 Things had finally come full circle.
-A fitting way for a player who’s career had transformed from a part-time role to a core offensive weapon.Join The Roost.
-React to stories and news in the forum.
-Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
+A fitting way for a player who’s career had transformed from a part-time role to a core offensive weapon.Subscribe on Patreon.
+Stay plugged into the latest happenings in Rice Football with exclusive recruiting updates, practice notes and more.
 We are your No. 1 source for Rice Athletics News.